leochocolat/three-msdf-text-utils/README.md

 #### Custom material

-You can create your own custom material with your shaders by using shader chunks and some uniforms :
+If you want to make some specific text effects you can create your own glsl code in your shader material based on the MSDFTextMaterial shader.

 ```js
 import { uniforms } from "three-msdf-text-utils";